 • What should we do if we are not sure about the accessibility of our location?

-Contact DMS.
+Contact DAAS.
 We can direct you to campus accessibility maps, building directories and building compliance files with information about many of the buildings around Duke.
 Our facility director can also go to the location to do an on the spot assessment.

 Publicity and Invitations